jnuho/mkdocs/docs/deeplearning/LLM.md

 ### Retrieval-Augmented Generation (RAG)

-RAG (Retrieval-Augmented Generation), an AI framework, to solve the challenges mentioned at the beginning.
-It combines the strengths of traditional information retrieval systems (such as databases) with the capabilities of generative large language models (LLMs) to produce more accurate and contextually relevant outputs.
+RAG (Retrieval-Augmented Generation) is an AI framework to solve the challenges of LLM.
+It combines the strengths of traditional **information retrieval** systems (such as databases) with the capabilities of generative large language models (LLMs) to produce more accurate and contextually relevant outputs.

-It <i>redirects the LLM to retrieve relevant information from authoritative, pre-determined knowledge sources.</i> Organizations have greater control over the generated text output, and users gain insights into how the LLM generates the response.
-It uses benchmarks like Retrieval-Augmented Generation Benchmark - `RGB` and `RAGTruth` to test and reduce hallucinations.

-With RAG, an **information retrieval** component is introduced that utilizes the user input to first pull information from a new data source.
+The information retrieval utilizes the user input to first pull information from a new data source (authoritative, pre-determined knowledge sources).
 The user query and the relevant information are both given to the LLM.
 The LLM uses the new knowledge and its training data to create better responses.
+RAG uses benchmarks like Retrieval-Augmented Generation Benchmark (`RGB`) and `RAGTruth` to test and reduce hallucinations.

 - Create external data
     - AI technique, called *embedding language models*, converts data into numerical representations and stores it in a vector database.
 This process creates a knowledge library that the generative AI models can understand.